pokepark/PokemonQuestBot/README.md

 A few examples for quests - make sure to replace the URL with yours:

-#### Cronjob using cleanup values from config.php for quests: Just the secret without telegram/database OR telegram = 2 and database = 2
+#### Cronjob using cleanup values from config.json for quests: Just the secret without telegram/database OR telegram = 2 and database = 2

 `curl -k -d '{"cleanup":{"secret":"your-cleanup-secret/passphrase"}}' https://localhost/index.php?apikey=111111111:AABBCCDDEEFFGGHHIIJJKKLLMMNNOOPP123`